Raeki/Raeki/README.md

 ### ⌨️ What I'm working on now
-  - Studying for Cybersecurity certifications.
+  - Studying Information Security.

 ### ⏰ Future plans
   - 🦀 Writing a direct conversion of Bash into Rust as [Rush](https://github.com/kalebskeithley/rush), under the careful guidance of my software engineering mentor/beloved father
   - 👾 Building a browser based GM screen/virtual tabletop for a ttrpg inspired by [Cepheus SRD](https://www.orffenspace.com/cepheus-srd/).

 ### 👨‍🎓 What I'm learning
-  - Cybersecurity
+  - InfoSec
   - Rust

 ### 😃 What I do when I'm not working